CupOfGeo/Attractors/README.md

 going to learn to use the .devcontainers

-so im now in a clean 3.12 dev container :) I have a bash terminal
+so im now in a clean 3.11 dev container :) I have a bash terminal

+Cool so i updated my pre-commit hooks as well

+Im running without a vevn bc im already in a clean room

+# Issues
+termial auto complete
+Maybe brew